theodorekall/micro-blog/README.md

 The idea was to start learning this type of frameworks.

 ## Commands
-To build the static website: `Hugo`
+To build the static website: `hugo`

 To run locally: `hugo server -D`